 After a successful roll-out at the Kabul Airport in May 2015, on December 3, the Afghanistan Customs Department and DAB, with USAID support, expanded the customs e-payment system to Balkh Province.
 The system will eventually be extended throughout the country.
-Its expansion to eight border posts is a New Development Partnership result targeted for no later than December 2018.
-With USAID support through the Assistance to Legislative Bodies in Afghanistan
+Its expansion to eight border posts is a New Development of the customs of the customs of the country.

+opment Partnership result targeted for no later than December 2018.